 What is an Appraisal?

 Each odd numbered year in Colorado, appraisals for property tax purposes are updated to a new level of value.
-The values will generally remain the same in 2022, unless the use or a physical change has occurred to the property.
-Our values will be updated again in 2023.
+The values will generally remain the same as the prior year, unless the use or a physical change has occurred to the property.
+Our values will be updated again in 2025.

 Appraisal of Different Property Types